dungwinux/refine-c/README.md

 # Refine

+Run preprocessor in C/C++ code in VSCode using GCC.

-Got tired of multiple preprocessor in code ?
+Got tired of multiple preprocessor line in source code ?
 Feel lost ?
-Refine will help you through that.
+Refine will help you through that in VSCode.

 ## Features